Trellis Netting used as Vegetable Crop Support, increases Yields and reduces Plant Stress and Pathogens.

-Trellis Netting for Vegetable Crop Support HORTOMALLAS trellis netting will provides so many advantages against the usual and traditional raffia twine support system.
-Plants will develop fully on a mesh net as compared to how much they can grow on a single string of raffia.
+HORTOMALLAS® trellis netting will provides so many advantages against the usual and traditional raffia twine support system.
+Plants will develop fully on a mesh net as compared to how much they can grow on a single string of raffia twine.
 Also aeration will improve as the leaves will be better and more efficiently exposed to the sun.
-Plants trellised on HORTOMALLAS net will not need to be touched as much to be guided and trained upwards as with other training methods.
+Plants trellised on HORTOMALLAS® net will not need to be touched as much to be guided and trained upwards as with other plant training methods.
 As we will discuss below, the less a plant is touched the more profitable the crop will be.

-With HORTOMALLAS the horticulturist can adopt a hands free trellising technique that takes advantage of the plant´s nature and ability to climb freely searching for a support that will increase foliage airflow and maximize solar exposure (especially when using a double wall system like in the case of most solonaceae like tomatoes, peppers or eggplants)
+With HORTOMALLAS® the horticulturist can adopt a hands-free trellising technique.
+This takes advantage of the plant´s nature and ability to climb freely searching for a support that will increase foliage airflow and maximize solar exposure (especially when using a double wall system like in the case of most solanaceae like tomatoes, peppers or eggplants)

-Reducing physical (mechanical) contact with the field operators (besides reducing labor costs) you will reduce substantially virus and fungal contagions from plant to plant due to the actions of laborers.
+By reducing physical (mechanical) contact with the field operators (besides reducing labor costs) you will reduce pathogens substantially, as virus and fungal contagions from plant to plant due to the actions of laborers will be eliminated since the net substitutes the manual training of the vegetable plant.
 Let´s remember that besides white flies and thrips, also the hands of the workers can become very harmful vectors of disease transmission.

 Why is mechanical stress an important factor when trellising plants?

 Also introducing trellis net as a vegetable support system will reduce the handling of plants otherwise necessary during the manual tutoring using a raffia twine, and thus will reduce the mechanical stress to the plant, condition under which the plant stops producing fruits weight in order to re-establish its proper orientation towards the sun.